kragen/derctuo/intro.md

 pandemic, 02020 CE.
-Its primary published form is a gzipped tarball of 9MB of HTML files and sources, although there’s also an inferior PDF version of about 1000 pages for reading on hand computers.
+Its primary published form is a gzipped tarball of 9MB of HTML files and sources, although there’s also an inferior PDF version of about 1000 pages for reading on hand computers or printing.
+It uses a page size slightly smaller than standard for improved readability on hand computers.

 My original plan was to write a reproducible computation system so that the book would be entirely reproducible